fortinmike/feed-sieve/README.md

 Then run `docker compose up` in the directory where the file is located.

-If you just want to start the server without the convenience of Docker Compose, you can convert the suggested configuration to a `docker run` command manually or using a number of online tools.
+If you just want to start the server without the convenience of Docker Compose, you can probably convert the suggested configuration to a `docker run` command manually or using a number of online tools.

+## Running in Docker (if you cloned this repo)

+Running this command will build the image using the project's Dockerfile and start the `feed-sieve` container which can be reached on port 6677.

+    docker compose up --build